Sign Up For NHS Antenatal Care

 Once you have missed a period and had a positive pregnancy test you should get in touch with health services as soon as possible.

 Call your GP surgery and tell them you are pregnant.
-If you do not have a GP you can find a local one *here*.
+If you do not have a GP, register with a local one.

 Eating a varied healthy diet with plenty of fruit and veg is always important and especially so in pregnancy.